-nce any award with other rights or property having an aggregate value not exceeding the amount that d have been attained upon the exercise of such award; or to e the award to be assumed by the successor or survivor corporation, or a parent or subsidiary thereof, cause the award to be substituted with a similar award covering the stock of the successor or survivor oration, or a parent or subsidiary thereof; e adjustments in the number and type of shares of stock (or other securities or property) subject to anding awards and to other terms and conditions of such awards; acce lerate the vesting of or remove any restrictions governing any outstanding award; and prov ide that an award cannot vest, be exercised or become payable after such event. award, such av then ward any successor corporation in a change of control fails for any reason to assume or substitute for an such award will become fully vested and, if applicable, exercisable, and all forfeiture restrictions on will lapse as of immediately prior to such change of control, and such award will terminate if not applicable).
-In gene ral te rms, a change of control under the 2021 Plan occurs if: a person, entity or affiliated group, with certain exceptions, acquires more than 50% of our then-outstanding voting securities; the Company consummates (i) a merger, consolidation, reorganization, or business combination, (ii) a sale or other disposition of all or substantially all of the Company's assets or (iii) an acquisition of assets or stock of another entity unless the Company's outstanding voting shares continue to represent at least a majority of the combined voting power of the successor entity and the holders of our voting shares immediately prior to the merger have at least 50% of the combined voting power of the securities in the merged entity or its parent; a majority of the members of our Board are replaced during any two-year period by directors whose appointment or election is not endorsed by a majority of the incumbent directors; or we consummate a complete liquidation or dissolution.
+replace any award with other rights or property having an aggregate value not exceeding the amount that could have been attained upon the exercise of such award;

+cause the award to be assumed by the successor or survivor corporation, or a parent or subsidiary thereof, or to cause the award to be substituted with a similar award covering the stock of the successor or survivor corporation, or a parent or subsidiary thereof; make adjustments in the number and type of shares of stock (or other securities or property) subject to outstanding awards and to other terms and conditions of such awards;

+accelerate the vesting of or remove any restrictions governing any outstanding award; and provide that an award cannot vest, be exercised or become payable after such event.

+In the event any successor corporation in a change of control fails for any reason to assume or substitute for an award, then such award will become fully vested and, if applicable, exercisable, and all forfeiture restrictions on such award will lapse as of immediately prior to such change of control, and such award will terminate if not exercised (if applicable).

+In general terms, a change of control under the 2021 Plan occurs if:

+a person, entity or affiliated group, with certain exceptions, acquires more than 50% of our then-outstanding voting securities; the Company consummates (i) a merger, consolidation, reorganization, or business combination, (ii) a sale or other disposition of all or substantially all of the Company's assets or (iii) an acquisition of assets or stock of another entity unless the Company's outstanding voting shares continue to represent at least a majority of the combined voting power of the successor entity and the holders of our voting shares immediately prior to the merger have at least 50% of the combined voting power of the securities in the merged entity or its parent;

+a majority of the members of our Board are replaced during any two-year period by directors whose appointment or election is not endorsed by a majority of the incumbent directors; or we consummate a complete liquidation or dissolution.